Skip to main content

 3. XTB: Best for CFD and Forex trading

-4. Trading 212: Best for commission-free stock and ETF investing
+4. Trading 212: Best for commission-free stock, ETF and crypto investing (Other fees may apply.
+See terms and conditions)

-5. Trade Republic: Best to earn interest on uninvested cash
+5. Trade Republic: Best to earn interest on EUR cash (with simple structure)

 6. DEGIRO: Best for low-cost investing